-We never paid dividends on our predecessor common stock.
-Subsequent to our emergence, we did not pay dividends on our New Common Stock in 2021.
-The declaration and payment of any future common stock dividend will be at the full discretion of the Board of Directors and will depend on our financial results, cash requirements, future prospects and other factors deemed relevant by our Board.
-Our New Credit Facility also requires us to meet certain financial covenants at the time dividend payments are made.
+Subsequent to our emergence from bankruptcy, we did not pay dividends on our Common Stock in 2021 and 2022.
+The declaration and payment of any future Common Stock dividend will be at the full discretion of the Board of Directors and will depend on our financial results, cash requirements, future prospects and other factors deemed relevant by our Board.
+Our Credit Facility also requires us to meet certain financial covenants at the time dividend payments are made.

-During the Successor Period, the company paid dividends on its New Preferred Stock, which included 3,071 shares of New Preferred Stock paid in kind, approximately \$55 thousand of cash-in-lieu of fractional shares, and \$1.5 million of cash dividends to holders of our New Preferred Stock.
+During the Prior Successor Period, the Company paid dividends on our Preferred Stock, which included 3,071 shares of Preferred Stock paid in kind, approximately \$55 thousand of cash-in-lieu of fractional shares, and \$1.5 million of cash dividends to holders of our Preferred Stock.
+During the year ended December 31, 2022, the Company paid \$5.4 million of cash dividends to holders of our Preferred Stock.